Mrkhan9914626/Research_agent/README.md

     4.  **Reporter Agent:** Generates a comprehensive and well-structured final report.
 - **Interactive UI:** The application uses Chainlit to provide a user-friendly chat interface for interacting with the research agent.
 - **Real-time Updates:** The UI provides real-time updates on the progress of the research, showing the current step and status.
-- **Powered by OpenAI and Firecrawl:** The agents use OpenAI's powerful language models (via OpenRouter) for their reasoning and content generation capabilities, and Firecrawl for web scraping and searching.
+- **Powered by Gemini and Firecrawl:** The agents use Gemini's powerful language models (via OpenRouter) for their reasoning and content generation capabilities, and Firecrawl for web scraping and searching.

 ## Technologies Used

 - **Chainlit:** A Python framework for building conversational AI applications.
 - **Firecrawl:** A tool for scraping and searching web pages.
-- **OpenAI:** The language models used by the agents.
+- **Gemini:** The language models used by the agents.
 - **OpenRouter:** A service that provides access to various language models.
 - **Python:** The programming language used for the project.